usnistgov/OSCAL/content/nist.gov/SP800-53/rev4/README.md

 This is done in order to facilitate the matching control objectives with corresponding items in their statements.

 Note that since they correspond with labels, `id` values will be "sticky" across different versions of the catalog.
 So a pointer using such an ID by itself (that is, without being able to authenticate the hosting document as well) has no a guarantee of uniqueness or correctness.
 To mitigate this, applications may address a combination of element and document id - since the `catalog/@id` value should disambiguate versions of documents where the element id does not help to distinguish them.

-The format and regularity of identifiers can be confirmed by applying the Schematron [validate_SP800-53_labels-and-ids.sch](../../../../src/content/nist.gov/SP800-53/rev4/xml/validate_SP800-53_labels-and-ids.sch).